lukapopijac/pocket-cube-optimal-solver/README.md

 was selected to preserve good performance without using too much of memory.

 IDA* search uses heuristics to prune branches which are guaranteed to lack a solution within the allowed depth.
-As heuristic calculation made with pattern databases is not [consistent][4], it is possible to have a situation where IDA* will explore too much of a subtree of seemingly good node with small heuristic value that too much underestimate the real distance to the solution.
+As heuristics calculation made with pattern databases is not [consistent][4], it is possible to have a situation where IDA* will explore the subtree of what will appear to be a good node, too much.
+That will happen when the node has an excessively underestimated heuristics value.

 To improve the IDA* search in this regard, I adjusted the search algorithm to provide more efficient pruning.
 I will explain the main idea with the